Connect with us

 3. Make payment: Pay the required fee via M-Pesa or card.

-4. Access the titles: Once payment is made, access the title search online and print the documents for safekeeping.
+4. Access the titles: After making the payment, access the title search online and print the documents for safekeeping.

 This will enable the confirmation of title deed authenticity.